Delivering Dairy to Gen Z's World

 It’s understandable if you don’t know Twitch from Twitter.

-The social media world can sometimes seem like a distant galaxy for those of us who aren’t aged 10 to 23.
-That would be Gen Z and social media is their way of life.
+The social media world can sometimes seem like a distant galaxy for those of us who aren’t Gen Z. Social media is their way of life.
 Consider this is the generation that has never known life without the internet.
 A cell phone is standard operating equipment and social media to them is what a land line was for members of my generation.

 The channels Gen Z visits with great frequency may not always make sense to us but it’s where we need to be as a dairy checkoff if we want to engage them with our story of how we care for our land and our animals to produce nutritious milk.

 Gen Z has been a high-priority target for the dairy checkoff and for good reason.
 They comprise 20 percent of the population and have a spending power of approximately $100 billion, which does not factor the purchasing influence they have on their parents.
 They also have a different expectation of companies and industries than the generations that preceded them do.

 And, maybe most important, they’ll one day be parents – if some aren’t already – and they’ll be making purchase decisions for what their family will eat.

 So, it’s critical we continue to build relationships with them.
 We need to be where they are and talk their talk, which is the goal of the checkoff’s recent launch of “Reset Yourself with Dairy.”

 The effort is an evolution of the Undeniably Dairy campaign and its purpose is to go even deeper with Gen Z and that means making more social media connections and showing up where they are.

 We want to build relevancy and to either keep Gen Z in the dairy category or reintroduce them to all the goodness that dairy offers so they’ll choose it over competing products.